roberreiter/StiebelEltron-heatpump-over-esphome-can-bus/README.md

 Create a button for the script in your Lovelace interface

 #############################################################################################################################
-To use send an individual CAN-message, insert the hex-values for address in h_addr. e.g. 3100 to receive a value or 3000 to change a value on your heat-pump with address 0x180.
+To send an individual CAN-message, insert the hex-values for address in h_addr. e.g. 3100 to receive a value or 3000 to change a value on your heat-pump with address 0x180.
 Change the address to your individual need.

 Insert the Elster-index of interest in h_idx. e.g. (000c for outside-temperature)